Dominik-Woch/affective-rings/README.md

 - Ensure that the room is well lit
 - Play in short sessions lasting several minutes
 - If your family has had symptoms of epilepsy, consult a doctor

+## Additional Information

+Project prepared for short sessions during which difficulty level would adjust to the player's GSR changes (thanks to biophysiological data acquisition with usage of BITalino (r)evolution Board Kit).
+This goal comes before quality of gameplay experience (esp. amount of lives, amount of rings and pulsating visual effects may not be optimal for normal sessions).
+Game begins with short (30s) video for baseline establishment purposes.